cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/03_the_material_class/index.md

 ### Setting Shader Parameters

-You already saw how to set a shader property by using the `Satuation` value in the `_grayscaleEffect` shader.
+You already saw how to set a shader property by using the `Saturation` value in the `_grayscaleEffect` shader.
 However, as you develop shaders in MonoGame, you will eventually _accidentally_ try to set a shader property that doesn't exist in your shader.
 When this happens, the code will throw a `NullReferenceException` rather than fail silently.
 For example, if you tried to add this line of the code to the `Update` loop,

 ```csharp
 _grayscaleEffect.Effect.Parameters["DoesNotExist"].SetValue(0);